Cq8jx/VJU-Project/University Regulations/English/DHVN-HD-1534 Thesis and Graduation Project Annex Templates - English Format.md

-*\[4\] Clearly record the opinions of the instructor related to the content of the work session \[5\] The instructor signs and clearly writes their full name after the end of the work session \[6\] Clearly record the student\'s feedback based on the instructor\'s opinions.
+*\[4\] Clearly record the opinions of the instructor related to the content of the work session \[5\] The instructor signs and clearly writes their full name after the end of the work session \[6\] Clearly record the student's feedback based on the instructor's opinions.
 In addition, the student can add other opinions (if any) related to the thesis/project*